 That said, even remote panfish bites can see some traffic, so getting out there before the bastions of ATVs, snowmobiles, and permanent houses, is really important.
-Big gills especially are sensitive to overhead traffic in a big way, as proven to me time and time again by watching fish react to overhead noise while studying them on underwater camera.
-Of course, safety is topic #1 first ice, as there can be a great deal of variability both within the same lake, and among different lakes in the same area.
-An ice-chisel is a necessary tool, but you can put your auger to work for you as well.
-Make sure when drilling you pick an area away from ice-deformities, big cracks, and ice-stacks.
-Find good ice, cut a hole and actually measure.
-It’s amazing to me how much good 4 -8” ice that exists out there before people ever dream of dropping a line.
+Big gills especially are sensitive to overhead traffic in a big way, as proven to me time and time again by watching fish react to overhead noise while studying them on an underwater camera.
+Of course, safety is topic #1 first ice, as there can be a great deal of variability both within the same lake and among different lakes in the same area.
+An ice chisel is a necessary tool, but you can put your auger to work for you as well.
+Make sure when drilling you pick an area away from ice deformities, big cracks, and ice stacks.
+Find good ice, cut a hole, and actually measure.
+It’s amazing to me how much good 4 -8” ice exists out there before people ever dream of dropping a line.
 In some seasons though, ice piles on fast, so that first-ice time period is really a time to strike fast.